 What about infants and toddlers?
 If you’re parenting a child of this age, you’ll know that they are naturally very busy.
 You don’t usually need to encourage exercise – they’ll get this from climbing, crawling, playing and jumping.

 Finally, exercise shouldn’t be performed right before going to bed – especially high energy training.
 Remember that the period leading up to bedtime should be reserved for calming activities, so your child should rather exercise earlier in the day.

 Sleep science tells us that the very cells of our brains are primed to learn by association .
 When it comes to healthy sleep, therefore, we want our children to associate their bedroom with feelings of drowsiness.

 This means that we should encourage our kids to use the bedroom for one thing and one thing alone: sleep!

 I’ve worked with many adolescents who perform a remarkable range of activities while in bed.
 This varies from guitar rock-concert rehearsals and video game marathons to study sessions, dinner consumption and extended phone calls with their friends.
 And their parents wonder why the teen is having trouble sleeping!

-All this activity in the bed and bedroom is a big no-no, because your child’s brain is associating the room with mental alertness and excitement.
-This brings me onto another point which is especially pertinent for teens as well as younger children: limiting screen time.
-We’ll discuss thus below, under our sleep hygiene ‘don’ts’.
+All this activity in the bed and bedroom is a big no-no because your child’s brain is associating the room with mental alertness and excitement.
+This brings me to another point which is especially pertinent for teens as well as younger children: limiting screen time.
+We’ll discuss this below, under our sleep hygiene ‘don’ts’.